budgetneon/pagecache/readme.md

 It has been tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions, perhaps with minor tweaks.
 This is a new piece of software, so we highly recommend you test it well before using.
 See the CAVEATS section.

+## Requirements

+- Opencart 1.5.X.
+Has been tested on 1.5.6.X
+- PHP 5.4 is highly recommended
+  - It will run on PHP5.3, however, PHP5.3.x does not have http_response_code(), so we'll cache things that probably shouldn't be cached, like 5XX errors and "404 Not Found".
+We looked at ways around this, and there's not anything elegant.
+It's too bad that opencart made the $headers array within system/library/response.php a private property.

 ## Installation

 Two simple steps.